 Unless otherwise specified, all references to "Platinum" in this report are references to Platinum Investment Management Limited (ABN 25 063 565 006 AFSL 221935).
+"PMC" refers to Platinum Capital Limited (ABN 51 063 975 431) (ASX code: PMC).

-- 1. Fund returns are calculated using the Fund's net asset value per unit (which does not include the buy/sell spread) and represent the Fund's combined income and capital returns over the specified period.
-Returns are net of accrued fees and costs, are pre-tax, and assume the reinvestment of distributions.
-The investment returns shown are historical and no warranty can be given for future performance.
+- 1. The investment returns are calculated using PMC's pre-tax net tangible asset (NTA) backing per share (as released to the ASX) and represent the combined income and capital returns of PMC's investments over the specified period.
+Returns are net of accrued fees and costs, and assume the reinvestment of dividends.
+Note that performance is not calculated based on PMC's share price. - The investment returns shown are historical and no warranty can be given for future performance.
 Historical performance is not a reliable indicator of future performance.
-Due to the volatility in the Fund's underlying assets and other risk factors associated with investing, investment returns can be negative, particularly in the short-term. - Fund returns have bee provided by Platinum Investment Management Limited.
+Due to the volatility in PMC's underlying assets and other risk factors associated with investing, investment returns can be negative, particularly in the short-term. - PMC's returns have been provided by Platinum.
 The MSCI All Country World Net Index (A\$) returns have been sourced from RIMES Technologies.
 Index returns are in Australian dollars and assume the reinvestment of dividends from constituent companies, but do not reflect fees and expenses.
-For the purpose of calculating the "since inception" returns of the MSCI index, the Fund's inception date is used.
-Platinum does not invest by reference to the weightings of any index or benchmark, and index returns are provided as a reference only.
-The Fund's underlying assets are chosen through Platinum's bottom-up investment process and, as a result, the Fund's holdings may vary considerably to the make-up of the index. - 2.
-The geographic disposition of assets represents the Fund's exposure to physical holdings and long derivatives as a percentage of the Fund's net asset value.
-As the Fund does not undertake any short-selling, the Fund's net exposure is the same as its long exposure. - 3.
-The table shows the Fund's major currency exposure as a percentage of the Fund's net asset value. - 4.
-The table shows the Fund's top 10 long stock positions (through physical holdings and long derivatives) as a percentage of the Fund's net asset value.
+The gross MSCI index was used prior to 31 December 1998 as the net MSCI index did not exist then.
+For the purpose of calculating the "since inception" returns of the MSCI index, PMC's portfolio inception date is used. - Platinum does not invest by reference to the weightings of any index or benchmark, and index returns are provided as a reference only.
+PMC's underlying assets are chosen through Platinum's bottom-up investment process and, as a result, PMC's holdings may vary considerably to the make-up of the index. - The geographic disposition of assets (i.e. the positions listed other than "cash" and "shorts") represent PMC's exposure to physical holdings and long derivatives (of stocks and indices) as a percentage of PMC's net asset value. - 3.
+The table shows PMC's major currency exposure as a percentage of PMC's net asset value, taking into account currency hedging. - 4.
+The table shows PMC's top 10 long stock positions (through physical holdings and long derivatives) as a percentage of PMC's net asset value.